Donna Williamson

 About me

 Life can be isolating particularly if you are struggling.
-I offer to work side by side with my clients to address what it is you would like to work through.
+I work side by side with my clients to address what it is you would like to work through.

 Working at your pace, what ever that maybe.
 Talking in a safe space, using creative tools when there simply are no words to express what is going on or to work at a deeper level.